-Now, answering the question of how long do water heaters last isn’t as cut and dry as you would think.
+Now, answering the question of how long water heaters last isn’t as cut and dry as you would think.
 There are a handful of things that can dictate your water heater lifespan.
 The type of water heater, quality, how well it’s maintained, levels of use, and quality of water can all swing the lifespan of your water heater by a few years.

 Water Heater Lifespan